fxnnxc/fxnnxc.github.io/_side_articles/graph_1.md

 \end{equation}
 $$

+Solving this equation is equal to finding an eigenvector.
+Note that the equation requires only **finding a single eigenvector** and **each element of the vector is the centrality score of each node**.

-The eigenvector with the largest eigenvalue is the desired centrality measure. seed [[wiki](https://en.wikipedia.org/wiki/Eigenvector_centrality)]
+> The eigenvector with the largest eigenvalue is the desired centrality measure.
+See [[wiki](https://en.wikipedia.org/wiki/Eigenvector_centrality)]

-The elements of the eigenvectors are the centrality scores for each node from 1 to $N$.
+---

 Graphlet Degree Vector (GDV) : a count vector of graphlets rooted at a given node.
 For example, [2,1,0,0] where each index is the isomorphic graphlet.